Project-MONAI/monai-deploy-app-server/components/inference-service/README.md

 Under the entry `monai-inference-service`, note the IP registered under the `CLUSTER-IP` section.
 This is the Cluster IP of the MIS.

 #### MIS Volume Host Path
 To register the host path on which the payload volume for the MAP resides, record the host path in the `hostVolumePath` field of the `payloadService` sub-section of the `server` section.
+Please make sure that this directory has read, write, and execute permissions for the user, group, and all other users `rwxrwxrwx` (Running `chmod 777 <hostVolumePath>` will achomplish this).

 #### MAP Configuration
 The `map` sub-section in the `server` section has all the configuration values for the MAP.